 - If you would like to work in a lab outside of the Department, you may still receive credits by arranging for a Biological Sciences Departmental co-sponsor, who will work with you and your "external" sponsor to verify your participation and monitor your progress.
 You can determine if a faculty member is willing to sponsor your work by contacting them and providing details of your work.

 - If you are being paid to work in any research lab, you cannot receive these BIOSC credits.
 However, note that Departmental Honors can still be awarded if research is done in this context.
 Be sure to coordinate your efforts - and your paperwork - with both your mentor and the Advising Office if this is the case.

-To gain credit for undergraduate research, you must complete the appropriate form - available online or in the Advising Office (A258 Langley).
+To gain credit for undergraduate research, you must complete the appropriate form - available online.
 Once completed, return the form to the Biological Sciences advisors before the add/drop deadline each term.
 You cannot self-enroll in research credits because department consent is required.

 If you’re a freshman and not sure about research, get started with the introductory academic research lab courses.